Graph connectivity in log steps using label propagation: Introduction

+This is a practical and very simple technique for large-scale streaming and parallel graph connectivity.
+We present new algorithms in PRAM, Stream, and MapReduce.
+Our approach takes $O(m)$ work each step, but we can only prove logarithmic convergence on a path graph.
+Despite the simplicity of our algorithm, the proof of logarithmic convergence is elusive and poses a rather interesting challenge.
 We conjecture that our algorithm takes $O(\log n)$ steps to converge.
-In 2019 Liu and Tarjan conjectured that our algorithm takes $O(\log n)$ steps or possibly $O(\log^2 n)$ steps~\cite{bib:liu_tarjan2019}.
-We can show $O(m)$ work per step and prove $O(\log n)$ convergence on a path graph.
-Empirically it takes $O(\log n)$ steps.
+Our algorithm behaves well and empirically takes $O(\log n)$ steps on a range of difficult graphs.
+In 2019 Liu and Tarjan conjectured that an earlier version of our algorithm takes $O(\log n)$ steps or possibly $O(\log^2 n)$ steps~\cite{bib:liu_tarjan2019}.
 We leave the proof of convergence as an open problem.